igorkamyshev/farfetched/apps/website/docs/recipes/sids.md

 ### Multi stores

 Unfortunately, state managers that built around idea of multi stores do not solve this problem good.
+Some tools offer single store like solutions (MobX), some does not try to solve this issue at all (Recoil, Zustand).

 :::info
 E.g., the common pattern to solve serialization problem in MobX is [Root Store Pattern](https://dev.to/ivandotv/mobx-root-store-pattern-with-react-hooks-318d) which is destroying the whole idea of multi stores.